corememltd/cloud-managed-dns/README.md

     example.com.
 65	IN	SOA	azureprivatedns.net. azureprivatedns-host.microsoft.com.
 1 3600 300 2419200 10

 Initially, the status in the comment section will be set to `REFUSED` (as it will for all unlinked zones) but after a minute or two you should start seeing status being set to `NOERROR` and the expected result coming through.

-If this does not work:

-  * verify your [external IP for the workstation](https://developers.cloudflare.com/1.1.1.1/) is in the network security group (original set by `allowed_ips` in `setup.hcl`) using:

-        dig CH TXT whoami.cloudflare @1.1.1.1
-        dig CH TXT whoami.cloudflare @2606:4700:4700::1111

-  * check that a local firewall is not blocking you directly querying non-local DNS servers
-  * check there were no deployment errors, if there were, retry that process until there are no errors

 ## On-Premise Resolvers